jacobvosmaer/adsimg/README.md

 ## Bugs

 No extraction of sample metadata such as loop points and initial pitch.

-I also think the endings of the samples are wrong now.
-Samples are sometimes truncated a little before the ending.
+I am not quite sure about how we detect the end of samples.
+The current code ends most samples on a zero crossing which would suggest we got it right but some samples end mid-cycle.
+But then maybe those have a release loop?